sequinstream/start-local/README.md

-# 🚀 Try Elasticsearch and Kibana locally
+# 🚀 Try Sequin locally

-Run Elasticsearch and Kibana on your local machine using a simple shell script.
+Run Sequin and its supporting services on your local machine using a simple shell script.
 This setup uses [Docker](https://www.docker.com/) behind the scenes to install and run the services.

 > [!IMPORTANT]
 > This script is for local testing only.
 Do not use it in production!
-> For production installations refer to the official documentation for [Elasticsearch](https://www.elastic.co/downloads/elasticsearch) and [Kibana](https://www.elastic.co/downloads/kibana).
+> For production installations refer to the [official Sequin documentation](https://sequinstream.com/docs).

 ## 🌟 Features

-This script comes with a one-month trial license.
-After the trial period, the license reverts to [Free and open - Basic](https://www.elastic.co/subscriptions).

-- **Trial**: Includes **All** features like the [Playground](https://www.elastic.co/docs/current/serverless/elasticsearch/playground), [ELSER](https://www.elastic.co/guide/en/machine-learning/current/ml-nlp-elser.html), [semantic retrieval model](https://www.elastic.co/guide/en/machine-learning/8.15/ml-nlp-text-emb-vector-search-example.html), the [Elastic Inference API](https://www.elastic.co/guide/en/elasticsearch/reference/current/inference-apis.html) and much more.
-- **Free and open - Basic**: Includes features like [vector search](https://www.elastic.co/what-is/vector-search), [ES|QL](https://www.elastic.co/guide/en/elasticsearch/reference/current/esql.html) and much more.

-For a complete list of subscriptions and features, see our [subscriptions page](https://www.elastic.co/subscriptions).
+This script sets up a complete Sequin environment for local development and testing:

+- **Sequin**: The main Sequin application
+- **PostgreSQL**: Database for Sequin's internal use and sample data
+- **Redis**: For caching and message processing
+- **Prometheus**: For metrics collection (optional)
+- **Grafana**: For metrics visualization with pre-configured dashboards (optional)

 ## 💻 System requirements

-- 5 GB of available disk space
 - [Docker](https://www.docker.com/)
-- Works on Linux and macOS
-- On Microsoft Windows it works using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)
+- Works on Linux, macOS, and Windows with [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install)

 ## 🏃‍♀️‍➡️ Getting started